untitledcorp/salvatore/README.md

     ./salvatore
     ```

 An **.exe** file will be created in the directory.
-Salvatore is now compiled and ready to use!
+Salvatore is now compiled and ready to use.

 # Reporting Issues